International payments to New Zealand

 Payments for credit into a Foreign Currency Account should have “DO NOT CONVERT” noted on the payment.

 International Bank Account Number (IBAN) and other codes

 Some countries have adopted a standard known as an International Bank Account Number (IBAN).

-New Zealand has not adopted this standard, so if you're giving your details, please provide your full bank branch account number and suffix as indicated on your statement.
+New Zealand hasn’t adopted this standard, so if you’re giving your details, please provide your full bank branch account number and suffix as indicated on your statement.

 Other codes that you may see are BSB, Sort Code, ABA Routing Number, Clearing Code or National Clearing Code.
-New Zealand has not adopted any of the other codes.
+New Zealand hasn’t adopted any of the other codes.